commentary Romans 13

 3 For rulers are not a terror to good works, but to the evil.
 Wilt thou then not be afraid of the power? do that which is good, and thou shalt have praise of the same: 4 For he is the minister of God to thee for good.
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil.

-God ordained civil governments to keep order and justice.
+God ordained civil governments to keep order and justice in the land.
 They are a terror to evildoers, but a minister of God for those that are good.
 The righteous man should have no reason to fear the government and the government should find the Christian to be a peaceful, law-abiding citizen (1Tim 1:9).
 As such, these verses are pure gold in the arguments concerning the roles of Church and State, for they remind both of their rightful responsibilities.
 Christians should keep the laws of the land as long as they do not conflict with his higher call to follow the Way of Truth; and the State should serve as avenger and protector of its people.
 The principles of Christianity were fitted by God to generally apply under many forms of human government and history has demonstrated the Gospel to be extremely effective even in brazen, atheistic governments.
 Christians should never be grouped with rebels – those presumptuous, selfwilled rioters and haters of authority (2Pet 2:10).

 Today, satanic pressures continue to instigate governments to ignore their God-given mandate and seek to become the putative gods of their society.
 It is no wonder then, to see terrible criminal behavior castigated with mild sentences or dropped completely on a technicality.
 Meanwhile, the good Christian is jailed and fined for just speaking out against homosexuality, or for helping a woman escape a wicked environment with her own child.
 It should be abundantly clear that the governments of the world are operating outside of their rightful sphere of authority.
 All metrics predict things will get much worse, for the simple Christian way of life has become the target of governmental attack.
 Christian companies may not deny service to homosexuals.
 There are “hate laws” that forbid preaching against wicked practices like gender changes and gay marriage.
 Governors have mandated no-congregation laws for churches citing the covid pandemic.

 These examples justify the actions of Anabaptists who have refused to pledge allegiance to the nation of their earthly sojourn.
 We are citizens only in the legal sense of being born in an certain country.
 “While living in this world we do not really use what the world offers, for the fashion of this world passeth away” (1Cor 7:31).
-In step with Paul and John, fellow Apostle Peter warned that the governments of the world would accuse Christians as evildoers (1Pet 2:12).
-Nevertheless, he said, we should submit to the king’s ordinance (1Pet 2:13-14) so that our otherwise good behavior might prove their charges to be false (1Pet 2:15-18), then we shalt have praise of the same (v3).
-Meaning that the Christian’s good, quiet behavior should earn governmental respect.
+In step with Paul and John, fellow apostle Peter warned that the governments of the world would accuse Christians as evildoers (1Pet 2:12).
+Nevertheless, he said, we should submit to the king’s ordinance (1Pet 2:13-14) so that our otherwise good behavior might prove their charges to be false (1Pet 2:15-18).
+Then we shalt have praise of the same (v3).
+Meaning that the Christian’s good, quiet behavior should earn the government’s respect.
 And even if does not, we must continue to do as God has desired us.
 As much as lieth in you, live peaceably with all men (Rom 12:18).

 A revenger to execute wrath upon him that doeth evil.
 This seems taken directly from the civil laws of the Old Testament, which upheld justice even to capital punishment.
 A sword is used to kill.
 Any earthly government does well to base their justice system upon the God-ordained Law of the Old Testament.